April 6, 2022

 Modern HR tools have been gradually more and more centered around smart automation.
 You can use them to respond to candidates’ questions faster and to handle the job applications your company receives.
 They’re also highly customizable so you can get them to fit your recruitment needs.Wiktoria Krzyż Recruitment Team Lead

 One noticeable trend is augmented analytics - an approach to data that automates insights using machine learning and natural language generation.
 Experts see augmented analytics platforms as more user-friendly ways to analyze employee data and produce deeper insights.
 They combine AI capabilities to analyze large sets of data and identify trends or track important metrics.
 Then, using natural language processing technology, the tools deliver the findings in an easy-to-digest, conversational form.
-Just like Emma - your Linkedin assistant created by Bunch.io:
+Just like Emma - a short-lived Linkedin assistant created by Bunch.io:

 This AI-powered Chrome extension gives instant behavioral insights on LinkedIn for prospective hires, sales prospects, and teammates.